 2. Build an authentic brand.

-What do you stand for?
+Where do you stand for?
 What’s your mission?
 Is this reflected in all your communication?
-Make sure people get a feeling of your brand.
+Make sure people get a feeling with your brand.
 Shared values can be the basis for a relationship.
 Express your values on your website, on your social channels, and in conversations with employees and customers.